ray-project/ray/doc/source/deploy-on-yarn.rst

    You can change the number of instances in this configuration or at runtime using ``skein scale`` to scale the cluster up/down.

-Both are composed of what files are needed to run them and what commands are needed to start each service.
+The specification for each services consists of necessary files and commands that will be run to start the service.

 .. code-block:: yaml